 Course Structure

 Your first year comprises foundation modules within each department.
-You will study a wide range of historical and contemporary topics such as moral philosophy, aesthetics, logic, core concepts in political theory and politics, and either tort or criminal law.
+You will study a wide range of historical and contemporary topics such as moral philosophy, aesthetics, and logic in Philosophy.
+In Politics you will cover core concepts in political theory, and in the Law School you will be introduced to foundational legal skills and the concept of Law in Context.
 Your interdisciplinary PPL module enables you to explore the intersections of the three subjects, by studying topics that can be examined from different perspectives.
 You’ll also receive training in reading legal cases and legislation, and will explore the political, legal, and philosophical questions raised by such cases.

 PPL Core Module: |